kkrriders/kkrriders/README.md

 ## 🚀 About Me

-I'm a **Cloud Systems Architect** and **AI Developer** passionate about building **scalable, intelligent infrastructure** and pioneering **next-generation AI systems**.
+I'm and **AI Developer** passionate about building **scalable, intelligent infrastructure** and pioneering **next-generation AI systems**.
 I specialize in creating production-ready solutions that bridge the gap between cloud technologies and artificial intelligence.

 - 🔭 Currently working on **breakthrough multi-agent AI communication protocols**
 - 🌱 Always exploring **cloud-native architectures** and **AI system optimization**